silasnevstad/GPT-Extension-VSCode/README.md

 * Open Command Palette (```cmd + shift + p```)
 * Type 'Ask GPT'

-The response is opens in a side panel.
+GPT's response can either be opened in a new file or have it replace the highlighted question.

 ## Set Up
-By default, the extension uses a shared API key, and limits tokens to 64 per response.

-If you wish to set your own API key:
+To set your own API key:

 1. Go to OpenAI's website to create one.
 2. Once logged in, click on your account in the top right corner.